 The right way to start anything, regardless of whatever it is, is to take the smallest step you can.

 Sorry if that doesn’t sound like a big revelation.

-- When I wanted to overcome stage fear and speak in public, I tired to raise my hand and answered questions in my classroom.
+- When I wanted to overcome stage fear and speak in public, I tried to raise my hand and answered questions in my classroom.
 I became a part of whatever occurred on the stage, so I once acted as King Lear in a drama.
-Then I gave tiny speeches on stage, until I could host a program one day.
+Then I gave tiny speeches on stage until I could host a program one day.

 - When I wanted to write, I simply jotted some quotes.
 I participated in a poetry competition in high school.
 I wrote my first short story in a rough book.
 Then I started a blog, got published on some big blogs, and wrote a book.

 - When I wanted to take up solo travel, I first explored the surroundings alone to get used to the feeling.
 Then I went to parks and malls and movies alone.
 Finally, I did travel alone where I wanted to.

 Everything you want to do seems complex and scary, but only until you face it.

 Once you engage yourself in an activity, you grow.
 Your success may take a little longer, but you prosper eventually.

 Here are some simple examples